UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

       .. tab:: HPC2N

-         The GUI can be started in a Thinlinc session by going to "Application" &rarr; "HPC2N Applications" &rarr; "Applications" &rarr; "Matlab <version>" and clicking the desired version.
+         The GUI can be started in a ThinLinc session by going to "Application" &rarr; "HPC2N Applications" &rarr; "Applications" &rarr; "Matlab <version>" and clicking the desired version.

          To start MATLAB in the terminal, load matlab/2023b or your preferred version, and then type: